 Key Details On The Soil Health Card

-A Soil Health Card is issued by the government of India as an official document that comprises information about the soil of a land like the soil’s nutrient status, health, etc. The card was launched to promote agriculture productivity and an overall boost to the agriculture sector.
+A Soil Health Card parameter is issued by the government of India as an official document that comprises information about the soil of a land, like the soil’s nutrient status, health, etc. The card was launched to promote agricultural productivity and an overall boost to the agriculture sector.

 The Soil Health Card comprises certain important information or components listed below in brief: